citp/privacy-policy-historical/p/pr/pra/practicefusion.com.md

-> *The following text is extracted and transformed from the practicefusion.com privacy policy that was archived on 2015-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150511171234id_/http%3A//www.practicefusion.com/pages/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the practicefusion.com privacy policy that was archived on 2015-11-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151117063308id_/http%3A//www.practicefusion.com/pages/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy | Practice Fusion

-**Last Updated:** September 8, 2014
+**Last Updated:** May 15, 2015

 **Introduction**
 Your privacy is very important to us.
 This Privacy Policy (this “Policy”) describes how our Services handle and secure information they collect.
 This Privacy Policy is part of, and incorporated into, the **[Terms of Use](https://web.archive.org/pages/terms-of-use.html "Terms of Use")** for our Services.
 If you have entered into a user agreement for one of our Services (your “User Agreement”), it will supplement and amend the **[Terms of Use](https://web.archive.org/pages/terms-of-use.html "Terms of Use")**.
 Because the **[Terms of Use](https://web.archive.org/pages/terms-of-use.html "Terms of Use") **and **** your User Agreement include subjects that may not be covered in this Policy, and may narrow or modify the scope of our use of information under this Policy, please review them carefully.